 Power and Security

-The OBD-II scanner when attached to the diagnostic port on the Model S and Model X is on all the time.
-While on the Model 3 and Model Y, it is only on when the vehicle is powered up.
+The OBD-II scanner when attached to the diagnostic port on the Model S and Model X (Dec-2020 or older) is on all the time.
+While on the Model 3 and Model Y and the S/X (manufactured in 2021 or later), it is only on when the vehicle is powered up.
 In either case, the power draw is minimal.
 In use, these units typically take under 1 W of power.
 Some scanners, like the recommended OBDLink, power down when not being used to a level of about 0.03 watts!
 If there are no other drains, and the battery had no internal leakage, an S60 would run about 7 years with the scanner fully powered on the entire time!

 I can’t say there are zero risks in using an OBD scanner, but they are quite small.
 In the case of the Model 3 and Model Y, with the device powered down, it eliminates the small external risk when parked.

-On the Model S and Model X, the unit remains powered.
+On the Model S and Model X, the unit remains powered prior to 2021+ LR/Plaid.
 Since it is paired to your phone, it should not allow pairing to another device without physical access to the OBD scanner.
 Someone attempting to access the CAN bus through the adapter should be blocked.
 Even should they somehow break through pairing, and I’m not aware that this is possible, I don’t believe they can disable security, unlock the car, or drive off.
 They could read data like battery voltages, which is not too concerning.

 There is one tiny concern with the OBD scanner powered.
 The scanner will emit its Bluetooth id.
 With a Bluetooth reader, you can see the ID.
 A very smart thief using a Bluetooth reader might think there is something valuable in the car and break in to get it.
 If they were that sophisticated, I’d expect they would see it’s just an OBD scanner and not be interested in breaking in.

-Slightly unrelated, I’d remind you to not leave valuable electronics in your car when parked, especially if you leave them powered up or in standby.
-It’s so easy to use a reader and see a laptop or phone in a car by it’s Bluetooth signal.
+Slightly unrelated, I’d remind you to not leave valuable electronics in your car when parked, especially if you leave them powered up or on standby.
+It’s so easy to use a reader and see a laptop or phone in a car by its Bluetooth signal.